Learn how to start an LLC with Go Vitru. Starting your LLC is easy when you have help from professionals.

 LLCs combine limited liability and pass-through taxation.
 That means an LLC offers limited liability protection of a corporation where LLC owners are not responsible for the company’s liabilities or business debts.
 And, the owners of an LLC pay taxes on business profits through their individual taxes only rather than being taxed both at the personal level and the business level.

 Once a business becomes a limited liability company (LLC), it has its own separate legal identity from its owner(s).
 Because of this, LLCs make ideal models for business owners who want to avoid the extra paperwork and taxes of a corporation while also protecting themselves from the individual responsibility of any business debts or lawsuits that could occur.
+So when does a business need to become an LLC?

 Learning how to form an LLC may seem intimidating, but it’s a relatively straightforward process.
 Requirements vary from one state to another, so you want to familiarize yourself with specific state laws before proceeding.